 WIT makes a range of opportunities and training for research available to PhD students.
 An example is the Generic Skills program which provides research students at WIT with a selection of lectures throughout the year on particular skills they might like to improve, such as research methods, networking, academic writing, teaching and many others.
 There is also an annual event, the ‘WIT Research Day’, which allows for students across disciplines to get together, as well as present their research.
 This gives me the confidence that by the time I’m done with my PhD, I will have greatly enriched my CV and obtained a range of academic experiences!

 An incredible characteristic of the PhD program I’m in is that I’m required to teach (tutorials) to undergraduate students.
 I started my first semester taking a pedagogy module and offered to help research students prepare for teaching at third level.
 From the second semester onwards, I will start teaching at the institution.
 I feel this is not only a great professional experience but also an amazing asset to my CV.

 If you’re interested in research and you’re looking for an institution with great facilities, WIT is the place for you!
 Not only does the institution have a spacious library, with a range of books in diverse disciplines, it also has specific rooms reserved for postgraduate students.
-PhD students are able to apply for a desk in the postgraduate room, which they can have they’re very own desk, computer, shelves, and even have access to a printer.
-This facility makes a great difference to me, as I don’t have a study space at home, and really gives me a feel like I’m coming in to my ‘office’ to work.
+PhD students are able to apply for a desk in the postgraduate room, which they can have their very own desk, computer, shelves, and even have access to a printer.
+This facility makes a great difference to me, as I don’t have a study space at home, and really gives me the feeling like I’m coming into my ‘office’ to work.

 Access to lecturers